ctboughter/AIMS/docs/source/AIMS_basics.rst

     .
     .

-The key features are that 1. the general format must follow that of a comma separated value (csv) file.
+The key features are that
+1. the general format must follow that of a comma separated value (csv) file.
 In this csv file each row represents a unique sequence, each column represents a given CDR loop, and each column is separated by a comma.
 2. Each column must have a header with no sequence information in it.
 The contents of this header are not critical, as the standard AIMS Ig file loader disregards this header and replaces it.
 Descriptive headers are preferred, if only for downstream transparency of the data.
 3. Single letter amino acid codes should be used, with only capitalized letters.
 The defined function "aimsLoad.convert_3let" can convert three letter codes to single letter codes [see API for more details... once I make this section].
 4. The sequences do not have any extranneous characters or spaces.
 Currently AIMS is capable of identifying an "X" in a sequence and by default removes these sequences.
 Any other non-amino acid single letter characters will result in an error, and spaces will be encoded into the AIMS matrix, which could confound analysis.

 At present, AIMS does NOT identify other issues with sequences.
 Missing CDR loops in a sequence, spaces included in a sequence, or other miscellaneous mistakes will not result in an error, and could lead to inaccuracies in the downstream analysis.
 Either visual inspection or other quality control steps should be taken to ensure proper analysis.
 If analyzing multiple files at once, all input files must have the same number of loops.

 .. note::
-    Currently, AIMS cannot analyze TCR/Ab inputs of 4 or 5 loops.
+    Currently, the AIMS GUI cannot analyze TCR/Ab inputs of 4 or 5 loops.
 For most repertoire analysis, the requirement to analyze such a dataset would be unexpected.
 Users should submit an issue on the GitHub if this analysis is needed for some reason.

 **MHC/MHC-Like Formatting**